-The requirements in this test are not testable due to lack of appropriate test points since there’s no configuration satisfying MPR=0dB requirements in RAN4.
+The requirements in this test are not testable due to lack of appropriate test points since there’s no configuration satisfying MPR=0dB requirements in TS 38.101-2.

 No test case details are specified.

 6.2A.1.2.6 UE maximum output power - Spherical coverage for CA (7UL CA)